- Wash your hands

 OTHER TESTS & INVESTIGATIONS

-Flexible nasoendoscopy: mandatory in unilateral otitis media with effusion in an adult, to visualise the post-nasal space for any masses.
+Flexible nasendoscopy: mandatory in unilateral glue ear in an adult, to visualise the post-nasal space for any masses.

-Balance-related tests: cerebellar, Unterberger's, Romberg’s, gait, Dix-Hallpike, doll's eyes test.
+Balance-related tests: eye movements (smooth pursuit and saccades), cerebellar tests, Unterberger's, Romberg’s, gait, Dix-Hallpike, head-thrust test.

 Neck examination: for any lymphadenopathy or masses.